TerryChen05/WeatherDataAnalysis/README.md

 5.)
 Using the results from '1.)', determines the hottest and coldest year

 6.)
-Using the results from '1.)', generates a data file to be graphed in GNUPlot (line plot of the yearly temperatures from 1760 to 2015)
+Using the results from '1.)', graphs in GNUPlot the yearly temperatures from 1760 to 2015

 7.)
 Generates a data file of the average land temperatures during the 19th and 20th centuries and uses it to create a GNUPlot for a trend analysis